gullevek/scripts/README.md

 * backup: backup script for full/incr backup to a local folder
 * attic: attic wrapper and attic mount script
+* borg: borg wrapper and borg mount script (borg is a replacement for attic)
 * dump_database: various scripts to dump postgresql or mysql databases, restore them and also for WAL file backup
 * iptables_log_output: parse iptables kernel log output for a readable format
 * watchdog: simple port open/closed check script